KoCus84/Board-Frontend/README.md

-My name is Ko Cusveller, student at Codaisseur.
+My name is Ko Cusveller, Codaisseurm graduate.

 This app is a tool to help companies brainstorm new ideas for projects, and help visualize and organize their work.
 It is still very much WIP, but if you want to take a sneak peek, you can do so here: